spiral/docs/framework/container.md

 > Container implementation is fully compatible with [PSR-11 Container](https://github.com/php-fig/container).

 ## PSR-11 Container
-You can always access container directly in your code by requesting `Psr\Container\ContainerInterface`:
+You can always access the container directly in your code by requesting `Psr\Container\ContainerInterface`:

 ```php
 use Psr\Container\ContainerInterface;